Groups and Concepts

 Golgo 13: The Professional (1983): Pretty much the Japanese version of James Bond (from the novels).
 The live action film, Golgo 13 (1973), with actor Ken Takakura wasn't too bad since Golgo 13 was based off his appearance.
 It was better than the one with Shin'ichi Chiba who looks nothing like Golgo and can't act.

 Blood: The Last Vampire (2000): The animation style and the lead character is great.
 There's an anime video game using animation for the cut scenes, looking at videos on Youtube, I didn't care for the story.
 The live action film was horrible, they couldn't even get an actual Japanese actress for the main role.
-The series is related in "name" only, and it's as dumb as it gets, something for shallow per-teen or teenage fangirls.
+The series is related in "name" only, and it's as dumb as it gets, something for shallow per-teen and teenage fangirls.

 Ninja Scroll (1995): Mujuro Utsutsu had the most impressive fight in the film.
 The anime series had terrible animation and voice acting, there was a 12-issue Ninja Scroll comic book but that was terrible as well.
 Hopefully it gets a proper sequel in the near future.